Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 Medicare Part C (Medicare Advantage)

 Available as an Option to Original Medicare.
-These plans are offered by Private, Insurance Companies and are not managed by the Government.
-Medicare Advantage plans are supposed to offer everything Medicare does, and they do offer more benefits than Original Medicare.
-However, they also limit you to using Doctors that are only in their Network.
+Private insurance companies offer these plans and are not managed by the Government.
+Medicare Advantage plans are designed to offer everything Medicare does and typically provide more benefits than Original Medicare.
+However, they also limit you to using doctors only in their Network.

 Medicare Part D (Prescription Drug Coverage)

 Helps Medicare beneficiaries pay for Prescription medications.
-These plans are offered by private insurance companies but they must operate under the rules set in place by Medicare which is part of the Department of Health and Human Services.
+Private insurance companies offer these plans, but they must operate under the rules set in place by Medicare, which is part of the Department of Health and Human Services.

-Each plan varies in cost and specific drugs covered, but must give at least a standard level of coverage set by Medicare.
+Each plan varies in cost and the specific drugs it covers, but it must provide at least the standard level of coverage set by Medicare.
 Medicare drug coverage includes generic and brand-name drugs.
 Plans can vary the list of prescription drugs they cover (called a formulary) and how they place drugs into different "tiers" on their formularies.

 Each Part D plan has different monthly premiums.
-You’ll also have other costs throughout the year in a Medicare drug plan.
-How much you pay for each drug depends on which plan you choose.
+You’ll also incur other costs throughout the year with a Medicare drug plan.
+The amount you pay for each drug depends on the plan you choose.

 THE 3 WAYS YOU CAN CHOOSE TO RECEIVE MEDICARE